Home

 Q: I am looking for a recognizer for common character sets such as numerals, English uppercase letters, etc. What component should I use ?

-A: Look through the available pre-built recognizers - perhaps there is one you can use.
+A: The Alphanumeric Character Recognizer is already included with the Lipi Toolkit download.
+Look through the downloadable Lipi Recognizers - perhaps there is one you can use.
 If not, and if you have access to a dataset of handwriting samples for that character set, you can train one of the shape recognition methods from the Core Toolkit using the dataset and create your own recognizer.

 Q: I want to create a recognizer for a set of shapes that I have defined.
 How do I go about this without having to get too deep into the code ?